anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 # Using the Vary Header {#vary_header}

-Server implementers may want to consider using the "vary" header depending on the caching behavior desired of shared caches (i.e. middleboxes, not client caches).
+Server implementers may want to consider using the "vary" header depending on the caching behavior desired of shared caches (i.e., middleboxes, not client caches).

 Consider the following scenario where user Bob and user Alice send queries to the same RDAP server that is routed through a middlebox network element implementing a shared HTTP cache.